aschombe/C-Script/README.md

   - [Notes](#notes)

 ## Documentation
-- Check out the [documentation](docs/main.md) for more information on the features of the interpreter.
+- Check out the [documentation](docs/main.md) for more information on the features of the language.

 ## Usage
 To run the project, you need to have Rust installed.
 You can install Rust by following the instructions on the [official website](https://www.rust-lang.org/tools/install).
-After installing Rust, you can generate the interpreter by running the following in the project directory:
+After installing Rust, you can generate the `rss` tool by running the following in the project directory:
 ```bash
 cargo run
 ```

-Run the interpreter by running the following command:
+Run the command line tool by running the following command:
 ```bash
 ./rss <flag> <path-to-file>
 ```